Objections to Non-Monogamy and Their Answers

 29. Abolishing monogamy is one of the goals of feminism!

-If those feminists want me to have a marriage where I can go have sex with 19 year-old cheerleaders on the side whenever I want, than that’s one aspect of feminism I wholeheartedly support.
+If those feminists want me to have a marriage where I can go have sex with 19 year-old cheerleaders on the side whenever I want, then that’s one aspect of feminism I wholeheartedly support.

 However I have a feeling that’s not the kind of relationship the angry feminists have in mind.
 They’re likely thinking about a relationship where they can have sex with other people, but their men can’t.
 (Obviously I would be against that.
 Both parties should be allowed to play around, or the relationship won’t last and/or won’t be harmonious.)